joepurdy/zeus/README.md

 ### DB

-The DB stack provisions DynamoDB and an additional S3 bucket.
-My thinking here is that the DynamoDB service will hold application metadata about customer accounts and utility statements while the generated PDFs will be stored in the S3 bucket and referenced by a key stored in DynamoDB.
+The DB stack provisions two DynamoDB global tables (in a single region) and an additional S3 bucket.
+My thinking here is that the DynamoDB tables will hold application metadata about customer accounts and utility statements while the generated PDFs will be stored in the S3 bucket and referenced by a key stored in the DynamoDB statements table.

+Using global tables in a single region results in the same billing costs as provisioning a non-global table while allowing future scalabilty if needed by increasing replicas and adjusting autoscaling policies for reads and writes.

 ## References